 The way the eyebrow is slanted and touching the eye can show us that the shark is angry and a bit malicious.

-Next the mouth – notice we have rounded of the upper lip a bit, not following the sketch exactly.
+Next, the mouth – notice we have rounded off the upper lip a bit, not following the sketch exactly.

 You do not need to draw the shark strictly in this order, but we find it the easiest.

 Step 2: Complete drawing the body

 We continue to trace the rest of the body – back and the tail.
 Finally, we draw what is showing from the back fin.